 Beat eggs, milk and vanilla in a pie plate.

 Mix the crushed cornflakes and coconut in a separate dish.

 Dip bread into the egg mixture and then the cornflake mixture.

 Heat a griddle to medium – medium high heat and coat lightly with butter or spray with PAM.

 Fry the bread pieces on griddle until lightly browned on each side.
 Do not pat down.
 Do not turn more than once.
 Watch carefully so coconut does not burn.
 Keep slices warm in oven till serving.

 Serve with Cinnamon Syrup.

--You could also make this ahead of time and "stuff" the pieces of bread, dip and coat with crumbs, arrange in a single layer on cookies sheet or 9x13 pan.
+- You can also make this ahead of time and “stuff” the pieces of bread, dip and coat with crumbs, arrange in a single layer on cookies sheet or 9×13 pan.
 Cover dish with plastic wrap and refrigerate.
 When ready to cook, remove from fridge, and cook as directed.

 Jo’s Cinnamon Syrup

 - 1 cup sugar